AbhijeetKamboj/FlyAboard/README.md

 ## 📌 Overview

 FlyBoard is a **Airline Reservation System** a C++ project built using Object-Oriented Programming principles.
 It simulates a simple airline management platform where customers can book and manage flights, while admins can control the system using CRUD operations.
-This project was developed as part of an academic OOPs-based software design module.
+This project was developed to apply and strengthen core concepts of Object-Oriented Programming (OOP) in a practical scenario.

 ---